Friday, March 27, 2026

 I got curious the other day.
 I did some digging and I found her.
 She doesn't seem like the crazy, manipulative bitch that he made her out to be, but social media has a way of softening images.
 But then when I looked closely at her page, I see a woman who seems like she's trying to find herself.
 Honestly, I know that look when I see it.
 I can look in a woman's eyes and tell when she's exhausted.
 I know the eyes of a woman who did everything she could to keep a relationship together and finally chose herself.
 Those eyes are hollow, but searching, yearning.
 Exhausted.
 I really wanted to reach out.
 To hug her.
 To tell her that it'll be okay and she'll get through this.

 My poor homeboy went through something catastrophic a while back and I looked at her page for the day after it occurred.
+They'd been divorced a few years by that point.
 She smiled.
 But I saw her eyes.
 I saw eyes that had given their all and tried to make sense of things.
 In my 40-something years on this planet, I'm finally learning not to insert myself.
 I deeply wanted to follow her.
 To reach out and offer support.
 I knew my homeboy would shit bricks if I did.
 I chose peace and opted to instead, wish her the best from afar and maintain my distance.

 I know that look so well, because I saw it for months, if not years.
 Looking in the mirror and seeing misery and self-loathing as you try to pick up your life and get back to business.